cairo-book/cairo-book/src/ch11-02-macros.md

 # Macros

-The Cairo language has some plugins that allows developers to simplify their code.
+The Cairo language has some plugins that allow developers to simplify their code.
 They are called `inline_macros` and are a way of writing code that generates other code.

 ### `print!` and `println!` macros